How Fidelity makes money without commissions

 How Does Fidelity Make Money?

-Keep reading to find out how Fidelity remains profitable.
+Keep reading to see how Fidelity makes money.

 how does fidelity investments make money